Nerf: Video games

 Nerf has also produced video game accessories for the PlayStation 2, Nintendo DSi, DS Lite, 3DS and the Wii.
-Visionary Media, Inc. released the first-person shooter Nerf Arena Blast (or NAB, sometimes Arena Blast) in 1999.
+The first appearance of Nerf ammunition in a video game was in Bubsy II, where Bubsy could equip a Ballzooka.
+Hasbro Interactive released the first-person shooter Nerf Arena Blast (or NAB, sometimes Arena Blast) and the light-gun shooter Nerf Jr. Foam Blaster: Attack of the Kleptons! in 1999.
 EA Games, in association with Hasbro, released the 2008 video game Nerf N-Strike and its 2009 sequel Nerf N-Strike Elite.
 Both games feature the Switch Shot EX-3, which doubles as a functional dart blaster and a Wii Remote accessory.
 In June 2019, Raw Thrills released the Nerf Arcade game.
 GameMill Entertainment published Nerf Legends, a first-person shooter game released on 19 November 2021 for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. In 2021, an online multiplayer first-person shooter titled Nerf Strike was developed by The Gang Stockholm and released by Metaverse Team under license from Hasbro on the online platform Roblox.
-In August 2022, developers Secret Location under licence from Hasbro released the Virtual reality game multiplayer shooter titled NERF Ultimate Championships for the Meta Quest 2 platform.
+In August 2022, developers Secret Location under licence from Hasbro released the Virtual reality game multiplayer shooter titled NERF Ultimate Championships for the Meta Quest platform.
 In February 2023 Secret Location announced on a now deleted developer update on the Meta Horizon Store listing that the studio was shutting down, meaning that support for NERF Ultimate Championships will soon end it will be delisted off the Meta Horizon Store.The game was shut down and subsequently delisted on August 31, 2023.
 April 2023, they collaborated with the game Stumble Guys to add a Nerf-themed mini game to their game.